AckerlyXu/heima/articles/app-service-web/app-service-web-tutorial-custom-domain.md

 To complete this tutorial:

 * [Create an App Service app](/app-service/), or use an app that you created for another tutorial.
-* Purchase a domain name and make sure you have access to the DNS registry for your domain provider (such as GoDaddy).
+* Purchase a domain name and make sure you have access to the DNS registry for your domain provider.

   For example, to add DNS entries for `contoso.com` and `www.contoso.com`, you must be able to configure the DNS settings for the `contoso.com` root domain.